Version number: 09-2020

-Personal data is kept in the clinic in paper form stored in locked fire proof cabinates behind lock doors and proctected with an intruder alarm and CCTV.
-Electronic data is stored in the server – with security measures as described above and backed up by our computer support company Easylife IT in Peterborough.
+Personal data is kept in the clinic in paper form stored in locked fire proof cabinets behind lock doors and protected with an intruder alarm and CCTV.
+Some electronic data is stored in a server onsite – with security measures as described above and backed up by our computer support company Easylife IT in Peterborough.
 We are protected by the highest security of malware required for our data and our systems are not only monitored and checked daily but also updated on a regular basis.

 Banking details i.e. credit cards slip are stored for a maximum of 18 months and then destroyed.
 The storage is in a safe and behind a locked door with the same security as described above.
 Only the Directors have access to this storage facility.

 Recent changes to our patient management system means that your data is now stored in Janeapp.

 We take privacy and security very seriously and so we’ve implemented multiple processes to ensure that everything is kept safe and secure.
 Though, we understand that you, as patients, may have some questions about how your data is stored in Jane, so here’s a list of our most-asked-about privacy and security features: